DoSomething/darwin/README.md

 This goes both ways: when explaining something make sure to present enouch context for everyone to contribute to the conversation.
 Conversely, if something is unclear, ask.

+We also share responsibility for our work.
+At Facebook, they say that ["Nothing at Facebook is someone else's problem."](https://medium.com/facebook-design/how-we-changed-the-facebook-friends-icon-dc8526ea9ea8#.tjb5mkj4u).
+The MTA has their famous slogan "If you see something.
+Say something."
+At DoSomething we embody this with our own saying "It's everyone's site."
+This of course extends to our mobile apps, admin apps, and the greater company at large.

+In order to accomplish this we foster curiousity.
+As outlined above we trust each other, AND we know our ideas are made stronger when they are questioned.
+This culminates in our concept of collaborative accountability.
+We work together to make our products, experiences, work processes better; we share responsibility for putting our best work forward; and we have owners who make sure that each component of what we do is working as expected.

 ### Unacceptable behaviors
 (stolen and hardly adapted from [Vox](http://code-of-conduct.voxmedia.com/))